Get E-Book

 a.listen(3000, '127.0.0.1');

-EADDRNOTAVAIL means the requested local address is unavailable on the host.
-That usually means the address is absent from all local interfaces in the active network namespace, or the address family and host string do not match usable local state.
+EADDRNOTAVAIL means the requested local address is not available inside the current network namespace.
+Usually, the address is not assigned to any local interface, or the address family does not match usable local state.

 net.createServer().listen({